Shilo/CrowBot/README.md

 * Node.js node-persist library: https://github.com/joeferner/node-persist

 ##Configuration
-Edit CrowBot.js config object.
+Edit the 'config' objects in the 'js' source files.
+Description of bots are commented at the top of the source files.

 ##Run
 Mac:
-* Open CrowBot.command or run the below command in terminal.
+* Open the appropriate 'command' file or run the below command(s) in terminal.

 Windows:
-* Run the below command in command prompt.
+* Run the below command(s) in command prompt.

 > node "path/to/CrowBot.js"
+> node "path/to/CrowBotEB.js"
+> node "path/to/CrowBotMaid.js"